Dual Monitor Setup Checklist

 When you’re ready to connect the monitor cable to the connector on your computer, make sure the monitor is plugged in and turned on.
 Your computer should automatically detect the second monitor, although you may have to restart your computer first.

-When your computer detects the monitor, it should also automatically detect and apply the display settings appropriate for the monitor.
+When your computer detects the dual monitor setup, it should also automatically detect and apply the appropriate display settings.

 You may want to adjust display settings yourself.